chaoss/wg-dei/focus-areas/event-diversity/time-inclusion.md

 # Time Inclusion for Virtual Events

-### This metric is a release candidate.
-To comment on this metric please see Issue [#370](https://github.com/chaoss/wg-diversity-inclusion/issues/370).
-Following a comment period, this metric will be included in the next regular release

 Question: How can organizers of virtual events be mindful of attendees and speakers in other time zones?

 ## Description